 2. Play a Pig Snorting Game

-it may not be appropriate for Sunday morning Sunday school.
+Here is a fun game to play although it may not be appropriate for Sunday morning Sunday school.

-bag or bowl, a toy pig, a toy cow or picture of a cow, a party invitation or balloon, a Bible, and some binoculars.
+Before the lesson collect some play money, sandals, a play ring, some food scraps in a plastic bag or bowl, a toy pig, a toy cow or picture of a cow, a party invitation or balloon, a Bible, and some binoculars.
 Show your child the items, one at a time, and see if they can guess how they relate to the story.
 You could also see who can find the passage in Luke first that relates to the object: